CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

 Before you delve into coffee shops and libraries, you should have the traditional "Hello World" app up in running in FastAPI.
 This will allow you to prove that your initial setup is working properly.

 Open up your favorite editor and paste the following code into a file called `main.py`.
-You'll use this file for the remainder of your development.
+You'll use this file for the remainder of your development:

 ```python
 from fastapi import FastAPI, Depends